alazes/anyshop-framework/.github/CONTRIBUTING.md

 Commands for Release Managers:

 - `npm run release`: Creates the version tag (lerna checks if is necessary).
-- `npm run publish`: Publishes the recent packages versioned to the npm registry.
+- `npm run deploy`: Publishes the recent packages versioned to the npm registry.